FX31337/FX-Data-Convert-Action/README.md

 This GitHub Action can convert Forex historical data to different formats (such as CSV, HST, FXT or HCC).

+## Supported formats

+Supported input formats:

+- CSV

+Supported output formats:

+- FXT
+- HST
+- HCC

 ## Main Inputs

 ### `InputFile`

-The filename to convert from.
+The CSV filename to convert from.

 ### `OutputFormat`

 The format of the file to convert to.

-Supported formats: fxt4, hst4, hcc.
+Supported output formats: `fxt`, `hst` and `hcc`.

 <!--
 ## Outputs